max1220/lua-getch/doc/USAGE.md

-# getch.select(timeout, read_fd1, read_fd2, ..., nil, write_fd1, write_fd2, ...)
+# getch.select(timeout, write1, fd1, write2, fd2, ...)

-`ok, read_fd1, read_fd2, ..., nil, write_fd1, write_fd2 = getch.select(timeout, read_fd1, read_fd2, ..., nil, write_fd1, write_fd2, ...)`
+`select_ret, ready_fd1, ready_fd2, ... = getch.select(timeout, write1, fd1, write2, fd2, ...)`

 Wait until the specified file descriptors become available for reading/writing, or the timeout(if any) has elapsed.
 This is a partial binding for the `select`(`man 2 select`) function.

-`timeout` is the timeout in seconds, or nil to wait indefinitly.
+`timeout` is the timeout in seconds, or nil to wait indefinitely.

-All other arguments are expected to be file descriptors(numbers or file userdata).
+All other arguments define which file descriptors are checked for what access. a boolean value(the write flag) is followed by a file descriptor(number or Lua file userdata).
-All file descriptors are added to the read file descriptor list, until the first nil in the argument, then they are treated as write file descriptors.
+If the write flag is enabled the file descriptor is added to the list of file descriptors to check for write access, otherwise it is added to the list for read access.

+The first return value(`select_ret`) is the return value from select(the number of file descriptors that became ready)

+All other return values are boolean values, and are ordered the same as the arguments to this function.

+# Functions provided by Lua wrapper library

 The following Lua functions are added to the table returned by the C module (the table returned by `require("getch")`) when the module is loaded as